nic5694/git_workshop_champlain_college_2025/README.md

 # Git CLI Workshop - Champlain College 2025

-Welcome to the comprehensive Git Command Line Interface workshop!
-This repository contains everything you need to master Git CLI, customize your shell environment, and become a command-line power user.
+This repository contains everything you need to master Git CLI, customize your shell environment, and become comfortable command-line user.

 ## Quick Start with Dev Container